Tomatotech90/github-contribution-log/Contribution_#2Remove-D-Specific-Verbiage-from-rule.md

 The issue's primary mechanism is replacing hardcoded policy-specific values with their corresponding XCCDF variable identifiers.
 For example, replacing the literal `15` in "The DoD requirement is 15" with `{{{ xccdf_value("var_accounts_password_minlen_login_defs") }}}`.
 That pattern applies to files where a DoD-specific numeric or string value is hardcoded in prose but already has an XCCDF variable defined for it.

 The five files in this PR do not follow that pattern.
-None of them contain a hardcoded value that should be expressed as a variable; they contain organizational prose (descriptions of audit event categories, a named government form, a named product and contact URL) that happens to reference DoD as an organization.
+None of them contain a hardcoded value that should be expressed as a variable; they contain organizational prose (descriptions of audit event categories, a named government form, a named product, and a contact URL) that happens to reference DoD as an organization.
 For these files, the correct fix per `ggbecker`'s guidance is deletion or rewording to make the language policy-agnostic, not variable substitution.
 This is consistent with `ggbecker`'s October 9, 2025 confirmation that `yungcero`'s approach ("definitely the intended changes") covered exactly this kind of prose generalization.

 ### Proposed Solution